tuongphantrue/apps-gone-free-emailer/README.md

   workflow.
 - GitHub Actions free tier includes 2,000 minutes/month for private repos.
 - You can also trigger it manually anytime via the "Run workflow" button.
-- If a run logs "0 apps scraped from every source" (check the Actions log), iGeeksBlog's page structure has probably changed - open the page, view source, and adjust `parse_igeeksblog()` in `apps_gone_free_emailer.py` to match.
-This is exactly the same kind of "site changed its markup" caveat tech-price-mailer has for MemoryZone.vn - unofficial scrapers can break without notice.
 - Worth checking iGeeksBlog's current `robots.txt` / terms before
   running this unattended long-term: <https://www.igeeksblog.com/robots.txt>
 - This tool isn't affiliated with iGeeksBlog or Apple; it just reads a